-30. How is quality of vaccines maintained at immunization session?
+39. How is quality of vaccines maintained at immunization session?

 Ans:- Quality of vaccines can be ensured by maintaining correct temperature for storage of vaccines.
 At the immunization session site, health worker takes out one ice pack from the vaccine carrier and places the non-freeze sensitive vaccine vials on it.
 Freeze-sensitive vaccines are not placed on the ice pack.
-This ensures that the optimum temperature of the vaccines is maintained.
+This ensures that the optimum temperature of the vaccines is maintained potency.
+It serves to inform health worker/vaccinator whether vaccine is potent enough to be administered to the child or not.